Khirbet el-'Ormeh: Tombs

+Post-Roman history

+The site continued to be inhabited intermittently into the Late Islamic period.

+An Ottoman endowment deed of Hasseki Sultan's imaret in Jerusalem (1552) records the place name Manzalat al-ʽrmwy’t /Manzilit il-ʽUrmawiyāt/, “the camping ground of the ‘Urmawis (residents of 'Urma)", near Beit Liqya.
+The place-name possibly carries the name of people originally from Khirbet el-'Ormeh.

 Recent conflict and destruction

 According to Israeli newspaper Makor Rishon, the site's destruction began in 2009, when Palestinians began using tractors and other heavy tools on the ancient site.
 In 2018, Israeli activity around the site began to increase, following expansion of the nearby settlement of Itamar.
 In early 2020, the Palestinian National Authority declared the hill a Palestinian Heritage Site, installing generators and perimeter lighting, and erecting a tent alongside a flag.
 According to the Palestinian government, "Israeli settlers falsely claim that Mount 'Orma holds biblical importance as a pretext to take over the strategic hilltop."

 A campaign by Israeli settlers to “liberate Tel Aroma” began in February 2020.
 An Israeli NGO, Shomrim al HaNetzach, organized a tour of the site in protest of what, according to its leaders, is deliberate destruction of the site by the Palestinian Authority.
 Palestinians from the nearby town of Beita responded by staging daily sit-ins atop the hill.
 In March 2020, these events turned into clashes between Palestinians and the Israeli Defense Forces (IDF), in which 22-year-old Palestinian Islam Dweikat was killed.
 In April 2020, 14 Palestinians were wounded and Mohammed Abdulkarim Khassab Hamayel, a 15-year-old Palestinian, was shot and killed.
 According to the IDF, about 500 Palestinians took part in the clashes, "throwing stones at IDF soldiers and burning tires."

 According to an investigation in 2021 by Israeli website Ynet, part of the site has been damaged or dismantled by the Palestinian Authority.
 Several ancient structures were destroyed and part of the Hasmonean-period wall was demolished.
 Several Israeli media outlets reported that the site was used to build a new mosque ("mosque of the martyrs") and a solar power system was built nearby.